HKU-ICRA/Pulsar/README.md

 # Pulsar
 Pulsar is the main reinforcement learning framework we will train our agents to compete with.
+Currently the framework is divided into three major parts: rmleague for the training scheme, DPPO (actor/learner) for reinforcement learning, and a environment to act as a simulation of the game.

 # Network architecture
 ![Pulsar](https://github.com/HKU-ICRA/Pulsar/blob/master/architecture/pulsar_architecture.png)